 Still, and though it may sometimes seem like employers enjoy rigid and specific role definitions, many businesses are moving away from overspecialized roles and placing more emphasis on recognizing employees who can handle a number of job duties that contribute to the business’s success.
 The key is for employees to get out of this “role-specific” mindset and focus on how they can motivate and maximize their value to their team.

-By using your current role to understand, define and qualify for your next position—either as part of your company or outside of it—you can start taking control of your career destiny.
+By using your current role to understand, define and qualify for your next position—either as part of your company or outside of it—you can start taking control of your destiny and level up in your career.

 2. Practice good goal setting to identify skill gaps.